tagnja/blog/source/draft/java-basic-io-deep.md

 - `ByteArrayOutputStream`: Writes data to a byte array. retrieve data using `toByteArray()` and `toString()`.
   - `toByteArray()`
   - `toString()`
-- `FileOutputStream`: Writes data to a File or FileDescriptor.
+- `FileOutputStream`: Writes data to a File or `FileDescriptor`.
   - `FileOutputStream(File file)`
-- `ObjectOutputStream`: Writes primitive data types and java objects to an OuputStream.
+- `ObjectOutputStream`: Writes primitive data types and java objects to an `OuputStream`.
   - `ObjectOutputStream(OutputStream out)`
   - `writeObject(Object obj)`
   - `writeInt(int val)`